chrisgleitze/kant.nvim/README.md

 Search and browse the works of Immanuel Kant in German directly from Neovim.

+Combine the powerful search capabilities of Neovim with the large text corpus of one of the most influential philosophers of all time.

 kant.nvim ships with a structured plaintext corpus of Kant's writings and integrates with fuzzy finders like [fzf-lua](https://github.com/ibhagwan/fzf-lua) and [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) for full-text search, work browsing, and serendipitous discovery.

 > [!NOTE]
-> This is a very early stage plugin!
+> This is a very early stage plugin!\
-> I've only added a few short texts to create a proof of concept.
+> I've only added a few short texts to create a proof of concept.\
-> That worked well so far, so I'll add more shortly.
+> That worked well so far, so I'll add more shortly.\

 ## Features